Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 ***Ginn, Foot-soldier first class, Grand Army of the Gao***

 No more gunfire.
 That was the major difference.
-Ginn had grown so used to the sound of weapons fire and explosions just during the first *days* of the campaign to liberate the planet---which was probably going to be renamed to whatever the natives preferred---that he’d started being able to sleep through it, if it was distant enough and not coming his way.
+Ginn had grown so used to the sound of weapons fire and explosions just during the first *days* of the campaign to liberate the planet - which was probably going to be renamed to whatever the natives preferred - that he’d started being able to sleep through it, if it was distant enough and not coming his way.

 But tonight… silence.